 If you follow the suggestion above for saving your document password to your keychain on Mac, then here is how to recover it.

 1) Open Keychain Access, which is in your Utilities folder.
 While there are several ways to access that folder, the easiest is to either click Go > Utilities from the Finder menu bar or enter “Keychain Access” in the Spotlight search.

-2) When Keychain Access opens, click Passwords on the left under Category.
+2) When Keychain Access opens, click Passwords on the top or the left side.